 6. Social startups:

-Unlike many other startups, social startups are not created to have a sustainable business but positively impact society and do good for our economy.
+Social startups are the sixth type of startup.
+The purpose of social startups is not to create a sustainable business but to positively impact society and the economy.
 These startups aim to make the world a better place to live in.
-They are less passionate and ambitious to earn profits when compared to other founders.
-In short, they provide donations, grants, charities to build a positive social and environmental change in the world.
+They are less passionate and ambitious about earning profits when compared to other founders.
+In short, they provide donations, grants and charities to build positive social and environmental change worldwide.

 7. Offshoot startups:

-Every startup is not built from the ground up.
-Offshoot startups are those startups that are separated from bigger companies or large parent companies to establish their own entities.
-They are actually self-explanatory startups.
+Startups aren’t always possible from scratch.
+Offshoot startups are separated from more prominent or parent companies to establish their entities.
+They are self-explanatory startups.

 Startup India is a scheme undertaken by the Government of India.
 Indian Prime Minister Narendra Modi launched the project on 16th January 2016.
 The project planned to generate a robust ecosystem for innovation and entrepreneurship in India, thereby facilitating economic growth and nationwide employment vacancies.
 The main goal of this initiative is to enable startups to grow through innovation and development and stimulate the spreading of the startup movement.
 The benefits of Startup India include easier compliance, easier IPR facilitation, speedy exit mechanism, simplification of work, financial support, tax exemptions, networking opportunities, and many more.
 The startup India has initiated several programs, and Department duly manages them for Industrial Policy and Promotion (DPIIT).

-Launching a startup is the beginning stage towards entrepreneurial goals.
-It seems to be exciting, but it requires a lot of critical thinking and hard work.
-People make startups because they want to earn their own money and feel independent and confident.
-This article provides brief ideas about the types of startups out there and how they grow.
-More information about the best startups in India is discussed in our other blogs.
+Launching a startup is the first step toward achieving entrepreneurial goals.
+It appears exciting, but it requires a lot of critical thinking and hard work.
+People start businesses because they want to be self-sufficient and confident.
+This article discusses the various types of startups and how they grow.
+There are different kinds of startups in India.
+Our other blogs contain more information about the best startups in India.
 Be sure to check it out!